PhilipSCA/philanderson-co-uk/john/learning/GCSE/business.md

-Invention - creating an original, brand new idea Innovation - adapting and upgrading an existing idea E-commerce - selling products/services online, using the internet M-commerce - selling products/services through mobile apps, with your phone Profit - money gained (revenue - total costs)
+Invention - creating an original, brand new idea Innovation - adapting and upgrading an existing idea E-commerce - selling products/services online, using the internet
+ - Disadvantages: More competition, Procedure for deliveries and processing returns, need to maintain website - staff & security software - expensive
+M-commerce - selling products/services through mobile apps, with your phone Profit - money gained (revenue - total costs)
 Market research - gathering information through research for your business - helps: identify & understand customer needs, find gaps in the market, make better business decisions and reduce risks